Philz Coffee: Locations

-As of March 2025, Philz Coffee has 75 locations across the United States, based mainly in California and Chicago.
-Although the company originated in San Francisco California, it has used its investments to increase its reach across the country.

-In 2022, Philz started closing some of its retail locations across the country.
-The first stores to close were located in the District of Columbia, Maryland, and Virginia (DMV) area.
-Notable closures included their stores in Dupont, Ballston, and Bethesda.
-The company closed the last of its DMV locations at the beginning of 2023.
-This included the Navy Yard stores and the original DMV location in Adams Morgan.
+From its origins in San Francisco, investor funding allowed Philz to expand its presence to include southern California, Chicago, and the District of Columbia, Maryland, and Virginia (DMV) area.
+However, in 2022, Philz began closing some of its retail locations.
+The first stores to close were located in the DMV area, and by the beginning of 2023 the company had exited the region, citing "business conditions".
+As of August 2025, Philz Coffee has 79 locations, entirely in California and Chicago.

 In October 2023, the company also closed its original location in the Mission District of San Francisco.
-The store lead, Chris Watts, stated that they decided to not renew their lease and that was the reason for the closure.
+The store lead, Chris Watts, stated that the closure followed a decision not to renew the location's lease.
 However, the staff of the Mission location has stated that the building was in a state of disrepair and that the store needed to find a more modern location.

 In January 2024, the company announced that it was moving its corporate headquarters to Oakland, CA from its original location in the Dogpatch neighborhood of San Francisco.